rolandholik/Quixote/Documentation/tsem.rst

 command:

 mount -t tsemfs tsemfs /sys/fs/tsem

+For experimentation, or integrating TSEM modeling into a CI development workflow, modeling can be restricted to subordinate modeling domains by booting a kernel with the following kernel command-line option:

+tsem_mode=1

 The Quixote trust orchestration utilities either need to be built or the statically compiled demonstration system needs to be installed.